cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 ...
 ```

-Notice that the CF cli is self documenting.
+Notice that the CF CLI is self documenting.
 You can type any command with `--help` to see details.
 Typing `cf` only lists all available commands.

 ```sh
 cf <some-command> --help